Frequently Asked Questions

 - What happens if there is a tie?

 What prizes can the contestants win?

-As of the 2013 competition, first prize is a cash award of $1,000, the opportunity to create a demo tape in the Ganey Studio, and the opportunity to co-host an evening with Gordy Young on Experience Michiana.
+First prize is a cash award of $1,000 and the opportunity to co-host an evening with Gordy Young on Experience Michiana.
 Second prize is a cash award of $500 plus the opportunity to co-host an evening with Gordy Young on Experience Michiana.
 The top three contestants also receive a trophy.

 Prizes are subject to change.Back To Top